russelltadams/km6kfx/docs/README.md

 ### Radio

-I use to have a [Wouxun KG-UV3D](https://powerwerx.com/wouxun-kguv3d-handheld-amateur-radio).
+I use to had a [Wouxun KG-UV3D](https://powerwerx.com/wouxun-kguv3d-handheld-amateur-radio).
 It was super fun, durable and easy to use.
 I can recommend it as a nice starter hand-held HAM radio for UHF/VHF.
 Here's the frequency and power specs.

 ```yaml
 KG-UV3D: